Phonon-Assisted Photoluminescence and Ultrafast Exciton Dynamics in Two-Dimensional Silicon Carbide: RESULTS

 The energy offset between the direct and relevant indirect state amounts to 124~meV, setting the minimum phonon energy required to activate phonon-assisted recombination.
-From the calculated phonon spectrum, only high-energy optical modes fulfill this requirement, identifying $e_3$ as the most probable contributing exciton (see Fig.~S15 of the SI \cite{Supplemental}).
-The resulting phonon-assisted PL spectrum is shown on a logarithmic scale.
+From the calculated phonon spectrum, only high-energy optical modes fulfill this requirement, identifying $e_3$ as the most probable contributing exciton (see Fig.~S15 in the SI \cite{Supplemental}).
+In Fig. \ref{fgr:figure5} the resulting phonon-assisted PL spectrum is shown on a logarithmic scale.
 At 10~K, a distinct sideband emerges below the zero-phonon peak.
 Mode-resolved analysis demonstrates that this feature is governed exclusively by optical phonon modes~5 (TO) and~6 (LO) (blue and yellow dashed lines), with negligible contributions from the remaining branches.
-This selectivity arises not only from energetic compatibility but also from microscopic coupling: the in-plane bond stretching and compression of the TO/LO modes efficiently couple to the momentum-dark, in-layer-localized exciton along the $\mathbf{\Gamma}$–\textbf{K} direction, resulting in comparatively large \textit{exc–ph} matrix elements.
-In both panels, the energy axis is referenced to the bright-exciton energy (3.013~eV) to facilitate direct comparison of satellite positions.\\ A comparative analysis between 2D h-SiC and 2D h-BN is presented in Fig.~\ref{fgr:figure5}(a and b), respectively, where the direct and phonon-assisted emission features are highlighted by white dashed contours.
+This selectivity arises not only from energetic compatibility but also from microscopic coupling: the in-plane bond stretching and compression of the TO-LO modes efficiently couple to the momentum-dark, in-layer-localized exciton along the $\mathbf{\Gamma}$–\textbf{K} direction, resulting in comparatively large \textit{exc–ph} matrix elements.
+In both panels of the figure, the energy axis is referenced to the bright-exciton energy (2.97~eV) to facilitate direct comparison of satellite positions.
+We assume a thermal equilibrium process, and the exciton populations are described by a Boltzmann distribution, consistent with the implementation employed in our calculations.
+Consequently, the phonon-assisted emission is much weaker ($\sim$ 100 times) than the zero-phonon emission.
+To clearly visualize these phonon-assisted features and facilitate comparison with previous theoretical studies on 2D h-BN, the photoluminescence spectra are presented on a logarithmic intensity scale (see Fig. S17 in the SI \cite{Supplemental}).\\ A comparative analysis between 2D h-SiC and h-BN is presented in Figs.~\ref{fgr:figure5}(a and b), respectively, where the direct and phonon-assisted emission features are highlighted by white dashed contours.
 Both the zero-phonon and satellite peaks of h-BN are blue-shifted relative to SiC, consistent with its larger quasiparticle band gap and higher excitonic energies.
 The heatmap further indicates that, even at low temperature, the phonon-assisted PL intensity of h-BN slightly exceeds that of SiC.
 With increasing temperature, SiC exhibits a noticeable enhancement in satellite population, whereas the indirect feature in h-BN remains comparatively sharper and more intense ( for example, see Fig. S16 and S17 of the SI \cite{Supplemental}.)